2023 Most Popular Online Bachelor's Degree Trade Schools in Missouri

 Interested in an online degree?
 Then you definitely want to check out Concorde Career Colleges.
 Every undergraduate student at the school took at least one class online.

-Stephens College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
-It came in at #6 on the list.
-Stephens is a very small private not-for-profit school situated in Columbia, Missouri.
-It awarded 92 bachelor’s degrees in 2021-2022.
+The excellent bachelor’s degree programs at St Louis College of Health Careers-Fenton helped the school earn the #5 place on this year’s ranking of the most popular trade school schools in Missouri.
+SLCHC is a very small private for-profit school situated in Fenton, Missouri.
+It awarded 47 bachelor’s degrees in 2021-2022.

 If you want to attend Stephens, expect to pay an average of $25,586 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $30,638 in student loans.
 Of those students who received their degree, 100% were women.

 University of Central Missouri landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
-University of Central Missouri is a fairly large public school located in Warrensburg, Missouri that handed out 1,593 bachelor’s degrees in 2021-2022.
+Located in Warrensburg, Missouri, the fairly large public school handed out 1,593 bachelor’s degree awards in 2021-2022.

-In-state students pay an average of $9,410 in tuition and fees if they attend UCM full time.
+The average in-state tuition and fees for students at UCM is $9,410.
 If you are from out of state, expect to pay an average of $17,450.
 On average, bachelor’s degree students take out $21,961 in loans while pursuing their degree.
 Of those students who received their degree, 57% were women.

-During the 2020-2021 year, about 54% of the undergraduates at the school took at least one online course.
+In 2020-2021 about 54% of the undergraduate students at the school chose to take one or more online courses.

 Central Methodist University - College of Graduate & Extended Studies landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
 Fayette, Missouri is the setting for this small institution of higher learning.
 The private not-for-profit school handed out bachelor’s degrees to 586 students in 2021-2022.